isabella232/ReconAndDiscovery/Progress.md

 100 ticks after entering to give your pawns time to arrive

 #### War Idol Sacrifice
-Job Reservations for War Idol
+War Idol Sacrifice failed when tyring to carry the item because the JobGiver wasn't setting a count for the JobDriver

 ## Things to Revert
 Nothing to revert at this time